Call for papers: "Binary Neutron Star mergers"

 - Binary Neutron Star Initial Data

-GRG also welcomes contributed submissions to be included as original research articles in this topical collection, which will remain open until November 2020.
+GRG also welcomes contributed submissions to be included as original research articles in this topical collection.

 Authors are invited to submit through the website https://www.editorialmanager.com/gerg/.
 Please indicate that your manuscript is intended for inclusion in the special issue "T.C. : BNS mergers".
 For preparation, please follow the instructions for authors available under "Submission guidelines".